MicrosoftDocs/win32/desktop-src/Msi/captionheight.md

 ---
-Description: The installer sets the CaptionHeight property to the height, in pixels, of the window caption area. ms.assetid: fb773059-b8d1-4056-aa0f-c1e7746137fb
+description: The installer sets the CaptionHeight property to the height, in pixels, of the window caption area. ms.assetid: fb773059-b8d1-4056-aa0f-c1e7746137fb
 title: CaptionHeight property
 ms.topic: reference